Staging + Open Houses

 2. Installing curtains badly—or not at all

-As for color, neutral and plain are always preferable.
-If the walls are white, you’d be advised to go with oatmeal or "greige" curtains or fabric with just a touch of color to create contrast.
+Stick with neutral curtains, or an oatmeal or "greige" tone if your walls are white to create a touch of color to create contrast.
 Most stagers will work with the curtains you have, but if your window treatments are in a bright-colored floral print, that will be the only pattern allowed.

 3. Underestimating lighting fixtures

-Ignore these at your peril.
-“Light fixtures are the jewelry of the space,” Schneider says.
-Along with the paint color and the curtains, lighting creates what she calls “the envelope” of the apartment and is the most important aspect of staging.
+Along with the paint and the curtains, lighting creates what Schneider calls “the envelope” of the apartment—the most important aspect of staging.

 Pro Tip: